nickskewl/RedisPubSubDemo/ReadMe.md

    3. lombok
    4. devtools

-Import this project in intellij and create below modules:
+Import this project in intellij and will create below 3 modules:
 **1. Create a module common-dto**
    - A simple Joke class is created.
    ```